RUSA Emerging Leaders

 More information on ALA's Emerging Leaders Program

-RUSA is pleased to announce that Amanda Roper has been selected as our 2020 Emerging Leader!
-Amanda is an Assistant Librarian at Chattanooga State Community College.
+RUSA is pleased to announce that Margaret Breen has been selected as our 2025 Emerging Leader!
+Margaret is a public librarian at the Hopkins Branch of the Hennepin County Library.

 ALA’s Emerging Leader Program is designed to enable library staff and information workers to participate in project planning work groups, network with peers, gain an inside look into ALA structure, and have an opportunity to serve the profession in a leadership capacity early in their careers.